A few years ago I heard about a new product that Amazon.com had just released called the Amazon Echo.

 The Amazon Echo is a Bluetooth speaker and voice assistant, similar to the ones provided by Google (Google Now, now included in Google Home device) or Apple (Siri).

-I ended up buying the Echo speaker when it was first introduced for the introductory price of $99.
-While it has since gone up in price to $179, for me I have found the device to be well worth the cost.
+I ended up buying the Echo speaker when it was first introduced for a Prime members only introductory price.
+It has since gone up in price, but for me I have found the device to be well worth the cost.

 Recently a newer, smaller and cheaper version of the Echo, the Echo Dot, was released.
 I found one on sale on Black Friday and purchased it so that I could do a full review.

 Amazon Echo Dot Introduced

 The Amazon Echo Dot was announced in March of 2016, and quickly enjoyed much of the same success as the Echo had.

 On October 20th, 2016 the 2nd generation Echo Dot was released – with Amazon now making it available in both black and white finishes.
 I bought the white Echo Dot for our kitchen at the end of November 2016 ($30 for a Cyber Monday deal!), to complement the Echo in my office.

 The Echo Dot is similar to the Amazon Echo in that it has a built in speaker, and that it allows you to use Alexa, the built in virtual assistant.
 It even tells the same bad dad jokes that the Echo does.

 The larger Amazon Echo has a good sized speaker and puts out some pretty full and resonant sound.
 The Echo Dot on the other hand has a speaker that lacks any real depth or fullness to it’s sound.
 If you want it to have a more full sound you’re recommended to connect it to a Bluetooth speaker, or to a sound system using an auxiliary audio cable (since it has an audio output, which the original speaker does not).